-Tetracam offers a pre-configured GPS/IMU device that can provide the NMEA strings needed to reference the captured images geographically, and orientation data (pitch, roll, and yaw) that records any tilt in the optical axis.
-The unit comes with a cable wired correctly for the Auk accessory serial port, and has a separate 8V to 15V DC power connection.
-A six-pin plug and cable is shipped with the GPS unit to make installation in the target system relatively simple.
-The GPS and camera ship from the factory configured for 115200 Baud on the console serial input.
+Tetracam offers pre-configured GPS/IMU device(s) that can provide the NMEA strings needed to reference the captured images geographically, and orientation data (pitch, roll, and yaw) that records any tilt in the optical axis.
+The Auk may come with a micro USB GPS, configured to run with the Auk.
+The GPS must be installed while the Auk is powered off, then powering up the Auk will initiate the GPS.
+The Auk may come with an IMU installed inside of the system housing.
+The GPS/IMU and camera ship from the factory configured for 115200 Baud on the console serial input.